 BooksScifi

-Back to Solaria or what was left of our star system when the AI Zeus turned it into a set of Dyson spheres or shells at each planet and asteroid belt distance from the sun.
-Each layer is given its own set of mini-suns although not explained yet how they get night-time.
+Back to Solaria, or what was left of our star system when the AI Zeus turned it into a set of Dyson spheres or shells at each planet and asteroid belt distance from the sun.
+The AI Zeus assigns a unique set of mini-suns to each layer, but the mechanism for achieving nighttime remains unclear.

-Interestingly, the opening chapters reveal a small crew of a religious group, Children of The Spectrum, fleeing the Jupiter shell and then realising they hadn’t the oxygen supply after their fungus-ridden hydroponics farm failed to get to the Saturn shell.
+Interestingly, the opening chapters reveal a small crew of a religious group, Children of the Spectrum, fleeing the Jupiter shell and then realizing they didn’t have the oxygen supply after their fungus-ridden hydroponics farm failed to get to the Saturn shell.
 Unexpectedly, they arrive in another shell, later called Cronus.
-The air might be thin but they survive.
+The air might be thin, but they survive.

-Meanwhile and much later in Mars shell, they discover this new shell and Maq Ancor, now director of the Centre for Solarian Studies, is tasked to investigate and he gets his old team, the Magician Cherry, who is now mostly a drunk, and his illusionist team, Carli and Tez, now out of work, and the electrical Sine Anura for the trip.
-Niklas Boxa has also been kidnapped by Zeus and the track is out beyond the Jupiter shell.
+Meanwhile, a new shell is discovered much later in the Mars Shell.
+The task of investigating falls to Maq Ancor, now the director of the Centre for Solarian Studies.
+He enlists his old team, the Magician Cherry, who is now mostly intoxicated, along with his illusionist team, Carli and Tez, who are now unemployed, and the electrical Sine Anura for the trip.
+Zeus has also abducted Niklas Boxa, and the trail extends beyond the boundaries of the Jupiter shell.

 Much of this book follows their encounters across the various cageworlds/shells, no matter how brief.
-Its problematic in that the size of them doesn’t really come out.
-I mean, there was a major war across the Jupiter shell wiping everyone out.
-Now think on that.
-A Dyson sphere in Jupiter orbit is a massive thing so how can a war kill everyone there?
-We get no indication of whether there are islands and oceans there so its pretty much a blanket statement.
-It does make me wonder if author Colin Kapp really realised the size he was dealing with or whether he thought it would get in the way of the story he was prepared to tell.
+The issue arises from the incomplete disclosure of their encounters’ scope.
+I mean, there was a major battle across the Jupiter shell, wiping everyone out.
+Think about it now.
+A Dyson sphere in Jupiter orbit is a massive thing, so how can a war kill everyone there?
+We get no indication of whether there are islands and oceans there, so it’s pretty much a blanket statement.
+It does make me wonder if author Colin Kapp really realised the size he was dealing with, or whether he thought it would get in the way of the story he was prepared to tell.

-There is an improvement in the character-building, even if Magician Cherry’s alcoholism is ignored from the opening chapters.
-There’s better expectation of the characters and the emotional content has improved a little.
-The Shellback spaceship should certainly be on anyone’s bucket-list to take for a flight with its automatic protective armoury.
-The jumps to events rather than the boring times in flight tends to forget it could drive you nuts and short-tempered let alone anything stronger.
-Then again, its from 1984 where we didn’t expect so much from our SF and, often, things not given as much detail allowed the readers to expand their own way.
-Whether that was Kapp’s intention is hard to day.
-Considering Zeus making so many Dyson spheres inside each other is to sort out human population growth, I would have thought it might have made more sense to have seen what kind of life was given.
-Considering how big these shells are, there must have been one hell of a population growth.
+Even though the opening chapters ignore Magician Cherry’s alcoholism, the character-building has improved.
+The characters now have more realistic expectations, and the emotional content has slightly improved.
+The Shellback spaceship, with its automatic protective armour, should definitely be on everyone’s bucket list for a flight.
+The jumps to events rather than the boring times in flight tends to forget it could drive you nuts and short-tempered, let alone anything stronger.
+However, this was written in 1984, a time when we didn’t hold high expectations for our science fiction, and often, the lack of detailed information allowed the readers to draw their own conclusions.
+Whether that was Kapp’s intention is difficult to say.
+Given that Zeus created numerous Dyson spheres within each other to regulate human population growth, I believe it would have made more sense to observe life’s nature.
+Given the size of these shells, there must have been a significant population increase.

 GF Willmetts